This is an old joke and a current non-joke. Here is the story copied from one of the multiple write ups available (Huffingtonpost, 2012)

 But it is not a joke.
 It is a whole Theory Of Management

-Here are some alternatives for the content of the envelops
+Here are some alternatives for the content of the envelopes

-Number 3 is always ‘prepare 3 envelops’.
+Number 3 is always ‘prepare 3 envelopes’.
 But number one and two work as well with

 Centralize – decentralize

 Reorganize – keep reorganizing you have not gone far enough